regismeyssonnier/WorldRM/README.md

 # WorldRM
-Rename the project directory WorldRMM
+Install the root directory into the progs directory of freeglut (download on sourceforge.net) Rename the root project directory WorldRMM

 Compile: